AriFordsham/GHCWiki/typeable.md

 Could we simplify this a bit by removing `TyCon`? **RAE**: No.

+The class declaration for `Typeable` is highly suspect, as it is manifestly cyclic.
+However, (forgetting about implementation) this doesn't cause a problem here, because all kinds have kind `*`.
+Thus, we know the cycle terminates.
+Implementation is an open question, but I (RAE) surmise that this barrier is surmountable.

 **RAE:** How can we get a `TTyCon` for a known-at-compile-time tycon?
 I want something like `tyConRep @(->)` that will give something of type `TTyCon (->)`.
 The problem is that the type argument to `tyConRep` might not be a bare type constructor... but I would hate to have such a function return a `Maybe`, as it would be very annoying in practice, and it could be checked at compile time.
 I almost wonder if a new highly-magical language primitive would be helpful here.